rafaelromao/romak/README.md

 ## Romak 30

-This is a variation of Romak that can be used with 30 keys, in the format 23332+2, with boards like the Hummingbird and the Rommana.
+This is a variation of Romak that can be used with 30 keys, in the format 23332+2, with boards like the Hummingbird and Rommana.
-In this variation, all alphas remain in the base layer, and common symbols like comma and dot are moved to combos, like HZ for comma and ZJ for dot.
+In this variation, all alphas remain in the base layer, and common symbols like comma and dot are moved to combos, like HK for comma and KX for dot.

 ```
   Q  B  M  G  W    Z  L  O  U  Y